luigicaputi/luigicaputi.github.io/_pages/publications.md

 <i>Journal of Algebraic Combinatorics</i> 57: 617–658 (2023).
 Available
  <a  href='https://link.springer.com/article/10.1007/s10801-022-01180-9'> here<a/>.

+5. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and
+<a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>
+<b>Categorifying connected domination via graph überhomology</b>.
+<i>Journal of Pure and Applied Algebra</i> 227(9), 2023.
+Available online <a href='https://www.sciencedirect.com/science/article/abs/pii/S0022404923000646'> here<a/>, or at arXiv:<a href="https://arxiv.org/abs/2201.00721">2201.00721 </a>.

-5. Caputi, L. and <a href="https://www.kth.se/profile/henrir?l=en"> Riihimäki, H.</a>
+6. Caputi, L. and <a href="https://www.kth.se/profile/henrir?l=en"> Riihimäki, H.</a>
 <b>Hochschild homology, and a persistent approach via connectivity digraphs</b>, 2023.
 Accepted for publication by the Journal of Applied and Computational
 Topology.
 Available online at the link arXiv:<a href="https://arxiv.org/abs/2204.00462">2204.00462 </a>.

-6. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and
-<a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>
+7. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and
-<b>Categorifying connected domination via graph überhomology</b>.
-<i>Journal of Pure and Applied Algebra</i> 227(9), 2023.
-Available online <a href='https://www.sciencedirect.com/science/article/abs/pii/S0022404923000646'> here<a/>, or at arXiv:<a href="https://arxiv.org/abs/2201.00721">2201.00721 </a>.
+<a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>, <b>Multipath cohomology of directed graphs</b>,
+2021.
+Accepted for publication on Algebraic & Geometric Topology.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2108.02690">2108.02690 </a>.

 <p class=naka><h2>Preprints:</h2></p>